-- e) Remove the incoming connector from the cable by unscrewing the connector nut from the incoming connector.
-If the cable inner tube is difficult to remove from the connector assembly, carefully slit it lengthwise with a knife up to the brass connector. - f) Cut the cable control wires where they meet the cable jacket or else unsolder the connection where they connect to the terminal lead assembly.
-If you cut the wires, strip the cut end 3/8 inch (9.5 mm) from the end. - g) Cut off the damaged section of cable and strip off the outer jacket as shown in Figure E.2.
-Be careful not to cut the insulation on the control wires while stripping the jacket.
-Strip the red and white control leads 3/8 inch (9.5 mm) from the end.

-NOTE: The cable contains three control leads.
+- e.
+Remove incoming connector from cable by unscrewing connector nut from incoming connector.
+If the cable inner tube is difficult to remove from the connector assembly, carefully slit it lengthwise with a knife up to the brass connector. - f.
+Cut the cable control wires where they meet the cable jacket or else unsolder the connection where they connect to the terminal lead assembly.
+If you cut the wires, strip the cut end 3/8" (9.5 mm) from the end. - g.
+Cut off the damaged section of cable and strip off the outer jacket as shown in Figure 2.
+Be careful not to cut the insulation on the control wires while stripping jacket.
+Strip red and white control leads 3/8" (9.5 mm) from the end. - NOTE: The cable contains three control leads.
 Any two control leads can be used, provided the two colors used are the same at both ends.
-The extra lead is a spare that can be used if one of the other leads breaks.

-h) Check that the cable boot, boot nut, cable handle, strain relief housing and collar nut are on the cable.
+The extra lead is a spare that can be used if one of the other leads breaks. - h.
+Check that the cable boot, boot nut, cable handle, and collar nut are on the cable.
 Slip the connector nut over the copper strands with the threaded end out.
 Orient the connector assembly so the red and white control leads will have the straightest possible routings to the sockets on the back side of the connector.
-Assemble the incoming connector to the cable by forcing the steel tube of the connector into the inside diameter of the cable inner tube until the copper strands are butted against the incoming connector shoulder.
+Assemble the incoming connector to the cable by forcing the steel tube of the connector into the inside diameter of the cable inner tube until the copper strands are butted against the incoming connector solder.
 Keeping the copper strands against the shoulder, pull the connector nut over the copper strands, engage the incoming connector threads, and tighten in place.
-Refer to Figure E.3.
+Refer to Figure 3.